rylaix/MEVGuard-Open-Source-MEV-Blocker-Verification-Tool/README.md

 # MEVGuard - Open Source MEV Blocker Verification Tool

 This project is an open-source tool designed to verify MEV Blocker transactions, maximize user refunds, and flag rule violations.
-The project is structured around three main milestones, and this document provides detailed instructions for setting up and running the data gathering process (Milestone 1).
+The project is structured around three main milestones, and this document provides detailed instructions for setting up and running the data gathering process.

 ## Table of Contents